d-morrison/IntroStatActivities/_book/12-A18-paired-theory.md

 \caption{Comparison of the standard Normal vs t-distribution with various degrees of freedom}(\#fig:tdist)
 \end{figure}

+Like we saw in Chapter 5, we will not know the values of the parameters and must use the sample data to estimate them.
+Unlike with proportions, in which we only needed to estimate $\pi$, quantitative sample data must be used to estimate both $\mu$ and $\sigma$.
+This additional uncertainty will require us to use a theoretical distribution that is just a bit wider than the Normal distribution.
+Enter the **$t$-distribution**!

-As you can seen from \@ref(fig:tdist), the $t$-distributions (solid lines) are centered at 0 just like a standard Normal distribution (dashed line), but are slightly wider.
+As you can seen from Figure \@ref(fig:tdist) on the following page, the $t$-distributions (dashed and dotted lines) are centered at 0 just like a standard Normal distribution (solid line), but are slightly wider.
 The variability of a $t$-distribution depends on the degrees of freedom, which is calculated from the sample size of a study.
 Recall from previous classes that larger sample sizes tend to result in narrower sampling distributions?
 We see that here as well.
 The larger the sample size, the larger the degrees of freedom, the narrower the $t$-distribution.
 (In fact, a $t$-distribution with infinite degrees of freedom actually IS the standard Normal distribution!)

 #### Summarize and visualize the data {-}